rmonin/.dotfiles/README.md

 Here are my configuration files, organized and managed using [GNU Stow](https://www.gnu.org/software/stow/) and heavily inspired by Brandon Invergo's [article](https://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) and trying to apply [XDG BDS](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

+The primary purpose of this project is to simplify the management of dotfiles by organizing them into separate _packages_ and automatically creating symlinks to the appropriate locations.
+It aims to provide a straightforward solution without excessive complexity.

+For more information on managing dotfiles, you can explore other methods and resources at [dotfiles.github.io](https://dotfiles.github.io).

+Feel free to customize and adapt these dotfiles to suit your preferences and workflow!

 ## Philosophy

 Managing dotfiles across multiple systems can be tedious, especially when setting up a new installation.
 My goal here is to simplify this process by centralizing dotfiles in a single repository.